• Skip to content

 • rashes, especially on the lower legs.

-Attacks of familial Mediterranean fever usually last 2-3 days and vary in how bad they are and how often they happen.
+Attacks of familial Mediterranean fever usually last 2-3 days and vary in how severe they are and how often they happen.
+They can happen any time from once a week to once every few years.

 Children with familial Mediterranean fever are well between attacks.